aydenbottos/reddit-place-script-2022/README.md

 My Version of rdeepak2002's reddit bot, it's too different now to easily merge so i'm not going to bother, feel free to do it you're self though

-Changes(From the originally forked version)
+## Changes(From the originally forked version)

-Multiple Account support (rdeepak2002 has it as well now) Getting the current board image and only drawing what's necessary (rdeepak2002 waiting to be merged) Transparency
+- Multiple Account support (rdeepak2002 has it as well now)
+- Getting the current board image and only drawing what's necessary (rdeepak2002 has it as well now)
+- Transparency

 ## Requirements